siakhooi/shed/src/md/shed-istioctl.1.md

 % March 2023

 # NAME
-shed-istioctl - run istioctl with context and/or namespace from current shed kube config.\
+shed-istioctl - run istioctl with context and/or namespace from current KubeConfig.\
 i - alias to shed-istioctl

 # SYNOPSIS